While you’re here, you may wish to attend one of our upcoming workshops:

 Bill C-65 and the regulations introduce an expanded approach to resolving incidents of harassment and violence.
 The new resolution process sets out a two-step procedure (i.e., negotiated resolution and then the offer of conciliation) that must be proposed to the parties before an investigation commences.
 Further, under the regulations, the parties have some control over the process, as both the complainant and the respondent must agree to engage in conciliation for it to occur, and must agree upon the conciliator.

 This is the third installment in the C-65 series – the first blog can be found here, the second blog (on preventing harassment & violence), can be found here.
-The fourth and final blog will look at what Bill C-65 says about how to investigate harassment and violence.
+The fourth and final blog will look at what Bill C-65 says about how to investigate harassment and violence, you can find it here.

 Working remotely does not mean the learning has to stop.
 All of our courses have been converted to online workshops, spaces are going fast, register today to save your spot!